teslamotors/informed/README.md

 ## Introduction

 Say hello to the best react form library you have ever used!
 Informed is an extensive, simple, and efficient solution for creating basic to complex forms in react.
-Out of the box you get the ability to grab and manipulate values, validate fields, create custom inputs, and much much more!!!
+Out of the box you get the ability to grab and manipulate values, validate fields, create custom inputs, and much much more!

-Oh and YES WE USE HOOKS!!
+Oh and YES WE USE HOOKS!

 ## Getting Started